browserengineering/book/book/layout.md

 Make it so that the `<head>` element and its contents are never displayed.

-*Padding*: Right now the text rides right up against the edge of the screen.
-Modify your browser so that the `<body>` element is only 700 pixels wide, centered in the window.

 *Bullets*: Add bullets to list items, which in HTML are `<li>` tags.
 You can make them little squares, located to the left of the list item itself.
 Also indent `<li>` elements so the bullets are to the left of the text of the bullet point.

+*Scrollbar*: At the right edge of the screen, draw a blue, rectangular scrollbar.
+The ratio of its height to the screen height should be the same as the ratio of the screen height to the document height, and its location should reflect the position of the screen within the document.
+Hide the scrollbar if the whole document fits onscreen.

 *Table of Contents*: This book has a table of contents at the top of each chapter, enclosed in a `<nav id="toc">` tag, which contains a